python/cpython/Doc/library/enum.rst

 _Private__names
 """""""""""""""

-Private names will be normal attributes in Python 3.11 instead of either an error or a member (depending on if the name ends with an underscore).
+:ref:`Private names <private-name-mangling>` will be normal attributes in Python 3.11 instead of either an error or a member (depending on if the name ends with an underscore).
 Using these names in 3.10 will issue a :exc:`DeprecationWarning`.

 ``Enum`` member type